 In upper-level photography courses, you will be working with digital and medium-and large-format cameras.
 These cameras may be borrowed from the Park Portable Equipment Center (PPEC), so there is no need to purchase them.

-For Cinema Production 1, you will need to purchase a portable external storage device (500 GB minimum, 1 TB recommended) with USB 3 (not USB 2), approximately $100 (G-Tech, or WD My Passport recommended), which can be purchased at numerous stores.
-You will also need a supply of AA batteries, gels, memory cards, and other expendables.
+For Cinema Production 1, you will need to purchase a portable 1 TB external storage device with USB 3 (not USB 2), exFAT formatted.
+These are approximately $100 (G-Tech, or WD My Passport or Lacie brands recommended), and may be purchased at numerous stores.
+You will also need a supply of AA batteries, gels, memory cards, and other expendables, but hold off on obtaining these as you will be given more information in class.

 Computer, Hardware, and Software Recommendations